History of Major League Baseball on ABC: 1990s

-Calling the final out of Game 5 of the 1995 World Series, Al Michaels yelled, "Back to Georgia!" as the Cleveland Indians took it; NBC carried the series-clinching sixth game two days later.
+Calling the final out of Game 5 of the 1995 World Series, Al Michaels said, "Back to Georgia!" as the Cleveland Indians took it; NBC carried the series-clinching sixth game two days later.
 As previously mentioned, had that particular World Series gone to a seventh game, then it would've been broadcast by ABC.

 It was rumored that ABC would only offer Major League Baseball about $10 to $15 million less per year than what CBS was reportedly willing to offer for the 1996 season.
 At the time, it was reported that Major League Baseball was expecting a combined total of over $900 million in rights fees from two networks.

-Ultimately, despite of the failure of The Baseball Network, NBC decided to retain its relationship with Major League Baseball, but on a far more restricted basis.
-Under the five-year deal signed on November 7, 1995 (running from the 1996 to 2000 seasons) for a total of approximately $400 million, NBC did not televise any regular season games.
+Ultimately, despite the failure of The Baseball Network, NBC decided to retain its relationship with Major League Baseball, but on a far more restricted basis.
+Under the five-year deal signed on November 7, 1995 (running from the 1996 to 2000 seasons) for a total of approximately $400 million ($80 million per year), NBC did not televise any regular season games.
 Instead, NBC only handled the All-Star Game, three Division Series games (on Tuesday, Friday, and Saturday nights), and the American League Championship Series in even-numbered years and the World Series, three Division Series games (also on Tuesday, Friday, and Saturday nights) and the National League Championship Series in odd-numbered years.
 Fox, which assumed ABC's portion of the league broadcast television rights, gained the rights to the Saturday Game of the Week during the regular season, in addition to alternating rights to the All-Star Game, League Championship Series (the ALCS in odd-numbered years and the NLCS in even-numbered years), Division Series, and the World Series.